jlevy/og-equity-compensation/README.md

   But it can happen that a company fails and everyone’s shares become worthless, or that certain kinds of shares become worthless while other kinds have some value.

-🚧 More on how larger companies think about stock, growth, and equity compensation.
+🚧 How do larger companies think about stock, growth, and equity compensation?

-🚧 Much more on dilution and growing equity value.
+🚧 Infographic:
-Infographic.
+Dilution and growing equity value.

 🚧 Structure: Perhaps THIS is the material that belongs in “What is equity worth?”.
 Either that section can become a general overview of what to expect re: